mevdschee/php-crud-api/README.md

 ## Limitations

   - Authentication is not included
-  - Validation on API input is not included
-  - Complex queries or transactions are not supported
+  - Complex writes (transactions) are not supported

 ## TODO